abhishekshyp/JavaScript-Projects/2. Movie Seat Booking/README.md

 # Project Explanation
 - Link (Will Update Soon)

+# Project Specifications
-# Project Specifications- Display UI with movie select, screen, seats, legend & seat info
+- Display UI with movie select, screen, seats, legend & seat info
 - User can select a movie/price
 - User can select/deselect seats
 - User can not select occupied seats